anzusystems/common-admin/docs/editor/nodes/anchor/index.md

 # anchor

-- todo inline node setup
+- todo change to mark

 ## Features
 - User can place inline anchor anywhere in text and specify name